 Learning support resources, such as writing guides, are available in OpenSpace.
 You can access the learning support team via your trainer or the student support team.

-As a student of Open Colleges you will join community of over 65,000 people who are also studying online.
+As a student of Open Colleges you will join a community of over 65,000 people who are also studying online.
 Through OpenSpace you can connect and collaborate with others to share study tips and advice.

 Our students find this is a great way to keep motivated and build lasting friendships and networks.